vleue/bevy_workshop-rustweek-2025/bevy-workshop/src/3-level/loading.md

 We'll load the level information from a basic text file.
 The information we want from it are:

-- width and height of the level
+- Width and height of the level
-- number of asteroids to spawn
+- Number of asteroids to spawn
-- number of lives of the player
+- Number of lives of the player

 ## Asset Type